garylirocks/quickrefs/datadog.markdown

     sudo datadog-agent check uptime
     ```
 - **Authentication based (crawler)**
-  - Either pull data from other systems, using other system's credentials
+  - Either pull data from other systems, using other system's credentials, eg. AWS, Azure, GCP, etc
   - Or authorize other systems to push data to Datadog, using Datadog's API key
-- **Library** integrations, use the Datadog API to allow you to monitor applications based on the language they are written in, like Node.js or Python.
-  - Imported as packages to your code
+- **Library**
+  - Often refereed to as trace libraries
   - Use Datadog's tracing API
+  - Mostly for APM
+  - You import packages to your code
+  - Send data to the Agent, the Agent then sends it to Datadog (with related tags)
   - Collect performance, profiling, and debugging metrics from your application at runtime

 ### Installation